 Using Proper Products or No Products

-Lastly, use high quality products that will help you with preventing tangling.
+Lastly, use high-quality products that will help you with preventing tangling.
 There are so many available so you can find something that suits your needs.
-We have written article with more than 8 covered.
+We have written an article with more than 8 covered.

-Now, in order to prevent shedding, you shouldn’t use many products or wash your hair often.
-Most of the time, you don’t need any products on the hair, it is only for special occasions or nights out.
-Therefore, the less products you use on your hair, the less often you need to wash your hair.
+Now, to prevent shedding, you shouldn’t use many products or wash your hair often.
+Most of the time, you don’t need any products on the hair; it is only for special occasions or nights out.
+Therefore, the fewer products you use on your hair, the less often you need to wash your hair.

 Since AiryHair extensions are made of the real human hair, you can dye and curl them.
-However, our hair has been processed to even out the color and technically, it is no longer considered virgin hair.
-Therefore, we don’t recommend doing that by yourself as one need a very skilled hair stylist to do so.
+However, our hair has been processed to even out the color, and technically, it is no longer considered virgin hair.
+Therefore, we don’t recommend doing that by yourself as one needs a very skilled hairstylist to do so.
 Inappropriate treatment can and will make hair dry, resulting in falling out and tangled hair.

-If your hair is not matching the extensions color, you can instead dye your natural locks.
-This is a much easier and safer thing to do and you don’t have to worry about ruining your extensions.
+If your hair is not matching the color of the extension, you can instead dye your natural locks.
+This is a much easier and safer thing to do, and you don’t have to worry about ruining your extensions.
 You can get advice about what hair color to use from your stylist.

 Curing or straightening your locks should be done as little as possible if you have extensions.
 Mostly because the heat could damage them over time.
-But occasional use of hot tools should be fine and it’s actually a good way to blend in your extensions better.
-Matching the texture of your natural strands will result in a seamless mix and nobody will ever notice that you have extensions.
+But occasional use of hot tools should be fine, and it’s a good way to blend in your extensions better.
+Matching the texture of your natural strands will result in a seamless mix, and nobody will ever notice that you have extensions.

 How Often Should You Wash Extensions?

-We generally recommend that you wash AiryHair extensions only after 30 wears.
+We generally recommend that you wash AiryHair extensions only after 30 wear cycles.
 That’s once a month if you wear them every day.
-That might not seem like enough, but trusts us, it is optimum.
+That might not seem like enough, but trust us; it is optimum.

 How to Properly Wash Hair Extensions

-Salt water and chlorine can also damage your extensions, so protect them under a swim cap.
-Washing your hair right after every refreshing dip will remove any harmful chemicals that infiltrated your cap.
+Saltwater and chlorine can also damage your extensions, so protect them under a swim cap.
+Washing your hair right after every refreshing dip will remove any harmful chemicals that infiltrate your cap.

 What Hair Products to Use?

-We ask our customers to use a high quality, mild shampoo.
+We ask our customers to use a high-quality, mild shampoo.
 You should be careful when choosing which products to use because some of them might not be right.
 Anything that has a lot of different chemicals or is very harsh on the hair is not good.
 The more natural the shampoo is, the better.
 You want something that will moisturize and revive, as well as give shine to the hair.
-A good example of a mild shampoo is a baby shampoo.
+A good example of mild shampoo is baby shampoo.

-It is also recommended that you use a leave in conditioner that is suitable for your hair texture.
-It will restore the shine of your hair and keep in healthy for a long time.
-You should avoid any other products like hair spray or too much oil because that will require you to wash your strands more often which is not good in the long run.
+It is also recommended that you use a leave-in conditioner that is suitable for your hair texture.
+It will restore the shine of your hair and keep it healthy for a long time.
+You should avoid any other products like hair spray or too much oil because that will require you to wash your strands more often, which is not good in the long run.

 Now that we have learned to properly wash hair extensions, the next step is drying.